telerik/uwp-docs/cloud-integration/amazon-web-services/storage.md

             this.s3transferUtility = new TransferUtility(s3client);
         }

-We are going to set the following logic in the event handler of the **RadButton** in order to add the functionality to change the profile picture of the User and upload this picture to the S3 storage:
+We are going to set the following logic in the event handler of the **Button** in order to add the functionality to change the profile picture of the User and upload this picture to the S3 storage:

 		private async void upload_button_Click(object sender, RoutedEventArgs e) {